|Artillery (5) Ontario, Fort Erie

 For all official data concerning the Royal Regiment of Canadian Artillery, please click on the link to their website:

 According to the 1974 edition of ACP 125 Cansupp 1A, "Sheldrake" was the appointment title for the artillery representative in a headquarters.
 "GOLF" was the arms indicator to be used by artillery callsigns on nets other than their own, especially those of the supported arms.

 Fort Erie historical markers.

-Daigram of artillery locations on the grounds of Fort Erie.
+Diagram of historic artillery located on the grounds of Fort Erie.

 Russian Blomefield 36-pounder Smoothbore Muzzleloading Gun, made by Armstrong, at Alexandrovski, with double-headed Eagle, Crimean War trophy.
 ML, (Serial No. 433G), 1632P, 1835.
 Mounted on a wood naval gun carriage located on a redoubt facing south inside Fort Erie.

 Blomefield Cast Iron 24-pounder 50-cwt Smoothbore Muzzleloading Gun, weight 51-0-9 (5,721 lbs), (Serial No. 70802, CARRON, 1807) on left trunnion, (24P) on right trunnion, King George III cypher, broad arrow mark, mounted on a wood naval gun carriage.

 Blomefield Cast Iron 24-pounder 50-cwt Smoothbore Muzzleloading Gun, weight 49-3-0 (5,572 lbs) under the cascabel, (Serial No. 218) on the right trunnion, (L) on the left trunnion, King George III cypher, broad arrow mark, mounted on a wood naval gun carriage, on a redoubt facing West.